No. And here is why.

 Finally, you’ve grabbed your boss’s attention; after all the years of trying you feel wanted and valued by your employer – at last!

 Of course you have.
-You’re causing them a major headache and the onus is on them to keep you in place until they can hire your replacement.
+You’re causing them a major headache, and the onus is on them to keep you in place until they hire your replacement.

 Here is how the counteroffer benefits them more than you:

-• Hiring costs are expensive.
+- Hiring costs are expensive.
 The cost of a bad hire means those costs spiral.
-Replacing a departing employee probably isn’t in their budget plans right now.
+Replacing a departing employee probably isn’t part of their budget plans right now.

-• Effective hiring takes time.
-If your company is in the middle of a big project, planning a conference, or is currently submitting a major bid to a potential new client, your resignation letter is a temporary inconvenience - no more than that.
-If you’re a key part of those projects, it makes your imminent departure all the more inconvenient.
+- Effective hiring takes time.
+If your company is in the middle of a big project, planning a conference, or is currently submitting a significant bid to a potential new client, your resignation letter is a temporary inconvenience - no more than that.
+If you’re a key part of those projects, it makes your imminent departure much more inconvenient.

 How long were they going to wait to raise your pay?